Loading ...

 off-payroll working rules

-The changes in the IR35 legislation have put a major strain on the contractors right off the bat.
+The changes in the IR35 legislation have placed a major strain on contractors right from the start.
 The recruiters, on the other hand, were given a year to adjust.
-But at the time this article, aimed at recruitment agencies, was written - the adjustment period is days away from running out.
-From here on, you need to have a firm grasp of off payroll working rules and how to comply with them.
+However, at the time this article, aimed at recruitment agencies, was written, the adjustment period is just days away from concluding.
+Moving forward, you need to have a firm grasp of off-payroll working rules and how to comply with them.

 How Does IR35 Affect Recruitment Agencies?